 You can wash and spin dry the salad greens, though we don’t recommend prepping the iceberg lettuce in advance as it can deteriorate quickly once chopped.
 You can also shred the cheese using a vegetable peeler.
 Just be sure to store the cheese in an airtight container to keep it from drying out.
 And lastly, you can prepare the vinaigrette up to 5 days ahead of time.
 Store it in an airtight container in the refrigerator until you’re ready to use.

-Simple Garden Salad
+Garden Salad Recipe

 - ¼ cup extra-virgin olive oil